John Hayes (rugby union): Early rugby

-Hayes was introduced to the game of rugby union by friends when he joined local rugby club Bruff in County Limerick.
-He then moved up a grade when he joined Shannon before travelling to Invercargill, New Zealand, where he changed position from lock to prop because he had "bulked up".
-On his return to Ireland, he rejoined Shannon and gained a place on the Munster squad.
-He later rejoined his original club Bruff when they joined the AIL as a senior club in 2004.
+Hayes did not start playing rugby until he was 18; prior to this he played with his local GAA club Cappamore.
+After Bruff, Hayes moved up a grade by joining Shannon.
+In 1995 he went to Marist Rugby Club (Invercargill), New Zealand, where he changed position from lock to prop because he was a dedicated trainer and his frame had developed.
+On his return to Ireland, Hayes rejoined Shannon and gained a place on the Munster squad.
+He later rejoined Bruff when they entered the All-Ireland League as a senior club in 2004.